taurus-org/taurus/doc/source/tep/TEP18.md

 3. Keep backwards-compat (do not impose code changes on apps that use`taurus.external.qt`)
 4. Avoid patching the loaded binding (or at most make only "inoquous" patches)
 5. Use existing solution.
 Avoid reinventing / maintaining our own solution.
-6. Modernice the code style in taurus (use Qt5 code style throughout taurus)
+6. Modernize the code style in taurus (use Qt5 code style throughout taurus)
 7. Minimize the amount of changes needed in the taurus code
 8. Avoid introducing heavy dependencies in the `taurus.qt` submodule